 The Department of Early Education and Care (EEC) provides child care financial assistance for families in need.
 In order to be eligible for funding, you and your family must meet certain requirements.
 You may be placed on waiting list if funding is not immediately available.

-Guide Early education and care financial assistance for families
+Early education and care financial assistance for families

 To meet the income requirement, your household income must initially be at or below 50% of the state median income (SMI).
-If you or your child has a documented disability or special need, your household income must initially be at or below 85% of the SMI.
+If your child has a documented disability or special need, your household income must initially be at or below 85% of the SMI.
 Use the SMI Income Eligibility chart to see if your household income is within limits.

 Service Need (Activity) Requirement